brewingcode/ember-google-publisher-tags/README.md

   according to the `document.hidden` property.
 If, for some strange reason, you want to refresh ads while nobody is looking, set this to true.

-* `iframeJail=URL`: By default, GPT runs in your page's window.
-Since ads do all sorts of malicious crap, you can have the ads run inside an \<iframe> of their very own.
-  To use this jail, pass in the url that points to your application's `dist/gpt-iframe.html` file; [this file](public/gpt-iframe.html) is merged into your `dist` during the Ember build.

 Additionally, if you want to use GPT's `setTargeting` function to serve targeted ads, extend the `GooglePublisherTag` component and override the `addTargeting` function in your child component.
 Inside this function, set the `targeting`